-(5 marks for Procedure)

-2. Identify the following Plasmid DNA isolation (pUC 18/19) from $E.\ coli$.

-(5 marks for Procedure)

-- 3. Study the following techniques given on photographs & Write notes on A & B. (1 mark for identification & 4 marks for diagram and notes, for each photographs) - 4.
-PCR (demonstration) on site or of site demonstration.

-(5 marks for PCR demonstration)
+Identify the following Genomic DN (5 marks for Procedure) A isolation from E. coli .
+Identify the following Plasmid DNA isolation (pUC 18/19) from E. coli.
+(5 marks for Procedure) 3.
+Study the following techniques given on photographs & Write notes on A & B.(1 mark for identification & 4 marks for diagram and notes, for each photographs) 4.
+PCR (demonstration) on site or of s (5 marks for PCR demonstrat